-In all cases we're in touch with the individual businesses and insurers to keep them informed.
-We have also written to major insurers outlining the impact of the FCA’s test case on our handling of complaints – and inviting further information from insurers on the policies sold and issues they’re seeing.
-We also continue to engage with a range of stakeholders on this issue, including those representing small businesses.
+In all cases with our service we stay in touch with the individual businesses and insurers to keep them informed.
+We continue to engage with a range of stakeholders on this issue, including those representing small businesses.

 - When looking at claims that arise from something related to coronavirus, the starting point remains the policy terms and whether the claim falls within them.